 8. To promote truck rentals

 The images give prospects a nice preview of some of U-Pack’s rental options.
-Also, on the left-hand side of the page, the question box is likely very useful for some prospects who may have questions about the products or services being offered.
+Also, the question box is likely very useful for some prospects who may have questions about the products or services.

-Customer testimonials are typically persuasive post-click landing page elements, but it seems a little strange at the top of the page here.
+Customer testimonials are typically persuasive post-click landing page elements.
+However, it seems a little strange at the top of the page here.
 Or maybe it’s because it’s not formatted and spaced strangely?

 The orange CTA button pops off the page well, as it contrasts the predominantly white and green page.
-That said, the copy on the button should be revised.
+That said, the copy on the button needs to change.
 “Get Instant Quote Now” is repetitive — “instant” and “now” are pretty much the same thing.
 Changing it to “Get my free quote instantly” would likely perform better.

-For starters, the background image complements the page well because it shows all of the different types of trucks that are available.
-The headline and subheadline are both benefit-oriented, but they’re not very specific.
+For starters, the background image complements the page well because it shows all of the different types of trucks.
+The headline and subheadline showcase benefits, but they’re not very specific.
 For example, how is truck leasing with Ryder “smarter” than any other company?

-Flexibility is clearly Ryder’s main focus because they emphasize it in the subheadline, leasing options in the middle of the page, and major benefits of Ryder at the bottom of the page.
+Flexibility is clearly Ryder’s main focus because they emphasize it in the subheadline.
 And people love flexibility when they’re paying for a product or service.

 At first glance, it seems like the CTA buttons stand out because you don’t see any other red.
 But as soon as you scroll down the page, you see a lot more red.
 Therefore, designing the CTA buttons in a more contrasting color would certainly be a good A/B test to perform.
 Once a visitor does click any of the three cooperative CTA buttons, the form pops up.
 This two-step opt-in helps reduce clutter on the page and only very interested prospects will see the form and convert.

-Fortunately, the absence of exit links and no easy ways off the page makes it easier for visitors to focus on the page’s goal of getting prices and details.
+Fortunately, the absence of exit links makes it easier for visitors to focus on the page’s goal.

 Create your own automotive post-click landing pages